JeremyBrent/stock_market_analyzer/README.md

 ### Future Directions
 More FSA models can be experimented on.
-To include more models in the `Experiment` class, simply add the model to `experimenter.fsa_models_to_test` and any new methods that are needed to run inference with the new model.
+To include more models in the `Experiment` class, simply add the model to `experimenter.models` and any new key-value pairs that are needed to run inference with the new model.

 Any new models should be replicated based on existing research found